 In order to obtain guardianship over a child who is not your child, you must either have consent or prove that the child is need of a guardian and that you are fit to be that guardian.
 If either of the child’s parents object to the guardianship, you will have to prove that they are not acting in the child’s best interests and that you will.
 It is similar to custody in that way, except you do not have to prove that you had an existing parent a child relationship.

-For a non-parent to obtain guardianship or custody over a child who is not their own, you must either have both biological parents’ consent or prove to the court that their consent is not needed for some reason.
+For a non-parent to obtain guardianship or custody over a child who is not their own, they must have one of the following.
+They either must have both biological parents’ consent or prove to the court that their consent is not needed for some reason.
 This involves serving them with papers in advance and giving them a chance to contest the proposed guardianship or custody.

-The primary difference between guardianship and custody is that guardianship involves early and ongoing judicial oversight.
-Early in a guardianship proceeding, there is often required a Court Visitor Report.
+The primary difference between guardianship and custody involves early and ongoing judicial oversight for a guardianship.
+Early in a guardianship proceeding, the Court often requires a Court Visitor Report.
 A Court Visitor is an individual appointed by the Court to interview you and the child or children (depending on their age), as well as other people who have knowledge about you, the children, and their situation.
 The Visitor will then prepare a report that includes their findings regarding the appropriateness of the proposed guardianship and submit it to the court.
 There is a fee for this report that will be paid directly to the Visitor.
 Litowich Law can help you hire a Visitor to complete this report.

 The ongoing judicial oversight comes in the form of an annual Guardian’s report that must be prepared and filed with the court.
 The attorneys at Litowich Law can assist you with this process.